KG700/100-days-of-swiftui/Moonshot/Readme.md

 - You can imbed a struct inside a struct.
 This can be a useful way to keep your code tidy if you're defining a struct that's specifically for another struct, which often happens when defining data.
 - A good way to set colour themes is to create an extension to the `ShapeStyle`.
+- Merge data from different sources by adding a custom initialiser to a view.